mxochicale/figures/README.md

-# Image Repository
+# Figures
-This repository contains a collection of images.
+This repository contains a collection of images and figures.
 The aim of this repository might be a bit silly.
 I however would like to think that is important as important as to choose a nice image that lives in the wallpaper of your machine.
 Similarly, this repo is helpful to keep some nice images when I migrate to other machines.
+Last but not least, the template for figures is somethings recurrent I always makes me come back to this space.

 ## Clone repository
-After generating your SSH keys as suggested [here](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), you can then clone the repository by typing (or copying) the following line in a terminal at your selected path in your machine:
+After generating your SSH keys as suggested [here](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) or [here](https://github.com/mxochicale/tools/blob/main/github/SSH.md) with few personal notes.
+You can then clone the repository by typing (or copying) the following line in a terminal at your selected path in your machine:
 ```
-git clone git@github.com:mxochicale/images.git
+git clone git@github.com:mxochicale/figures.git
 ```

 ## Tools for image creation